marinzelenika/dotnet_vjezba/README.md

 # dotnet_vjezba
-Crud with two conected entities, autenthentication and authorisation
+Crud with two conected entities, autenthentication and authorization